Preregister for Your Hospital Stay

 If you have any questions about preregistration or costs associated with your stay, you may reach out to our financial counselor at 817-556-5436.

 Arriving for Labor and Delivery

 Where to Park

 Labor and Delivery is located inside the secure Ann Marti Schmidt Women and Infants’ Services Unit on the fourth floor of the hospital.
 Moms arriving for care during daytime hours should park near the main hospital entrance.
 If arriving at night (5 p.m. to 5 a.m.), or on the weekend, you should park and enter at the Emergency Room entrance.

 Where to Check-In

 Families should check in at the Emergency Room to be evaluated and directed to the appropriate location.
 If you are arriving for a scheduled cesarean or induction, you should go straight to Labor and Delivery on the fourth floor.

 Upon check-in, you will receive a three-digit security code to be used by your family and visitors for future admission to the unit.
 You will then be escorted to the secure unit by a caregiver.

 The Ann Marti Schmidt Women and Infants’ Services Unit is as warm and inviting as the family and friends that surround you.
-Although each suite is beautifully decorated to provide a relaxed feeling, each is also equipped with the technology to provide an enhanced environment in which to give birth.
 Each tranquil suite comfortably accommodates birthing families and includes: